 Emails, voicemails, and online meetings have taken over our lives, often dictating how we do business.
 Today, static tools that lack version and integration mechanisms are no longer an option for teams that want to deliver innovative, high-quality, cost-effective products to customers quickly.
 Adopting a networked platform allows teams to streamline specification management.
 The status of specifications, suppliers, and other crucial product information is visible to everyone on the team in one place, from any device.

 Navigating multiple documentation streams is challenging enough.
-Simultaneously, juggling different document formats is not only frustrating but also slows you down.
-Manufacturers that lean into standardization gain operational efficiency.
+Simultaneously, juggling different document formats is frustrating and slows you down.
+Manufacturers that lean into standardization can achieve greater operational efficiency.
 This transformation begins with configurable templates that let users draft and manage specifications, tie them to existing items, ingredients, and suppliers, and establish standard operating procedures (SOPs).
-With the right digital solution, teams can also edit sections and attributes of specification templates that automatically cascade to all impacted specs.
+With the right digital solution, teams can edit sections and attributes of specification templates that automatically cascade to all impacted specs.

-The information contained within your specifications goes well beyond defining product ingredients.
+The information contained within your specification program goes well beyond defining product ingredients.
 It holds intellectual property and a gold mine of insight that can significantly contribute to your business.
-Why not use it to power dashboards and reports to spot issues and track trends?
+So why not use it to power dashboards and reports to spot issues and track trends?
 Better yet, combine it with the data in your ERP and PLM solutions to gain complete supply chain transparency.